-Workers Services · Cloudflare Workers docs
+Workers Services

 Wrangler supports an older version of environments.
 With Wrangler environments, you create custom contexts for your code to run in by adding keys to your

 wrangler.toml file.
-Wrangler will then generate a separate script for each environment.
+Wrangler will then generate a separate Workers Service for each Wrangler environment.
 If you make a staging and production environment, for example, Wrangler will generate

 my-worker-staging and